Robert G. Shulman

-Robert Gerson Shulman (born March 3, 1924) is an American biophysicist and Sterling Professor Emeritus of Molecular Biophysics and Biochemistry and a senior research scientist at the Department Diagnostic Radiology at Yale University.
+Robert Gerson Shulman (March 3, 1924 – January 11, 2026) was an American biophysicist and Sterling Professor Emeritus of Molecular Biophysics and Biochemistry and a senior research scientist at the Department Diagnostic Radiology at Yale University.

 Early life and education

-Shulman was born in New York City and in 1943.
+Shulman was born in New York City and on March 3, 1924.
 He graduated Phi Beta Kappa from Columbia University where he majored in chemistry and studied literature with Lionel Trilling, who encouraged Shulman's life-long interest in the humanities.

 After graduating, Shulman joined the United States Navy Reserve.
 He served in the Pacific during the last days of World War II as a Lt,jg USNR on the USS Saratoga.
 After the war he entered Columbia as a graduate student.
 His war time work with radar brought him to the lab of Charles H. Townes, who was working with microwave spectroscopy.
 In a 2019 oral history, Shulman said:

-When [Townes] was a physics student at Cal Tech, there was a book on electricity and magnetism ...and Charlie had read that book, and proofread it, and he had solved all the problems presented in the book to make sure that they were done properly.
+When [Townes] was a physics student at Caltech, there was a book on electricity and magnetism ...and Charlie had read that book, and proofread it, and he had solved all the problems presented in the book to make sure that they were done properly.
 So he was the most thorough, best-studied scientist I knew."

 Shulman received his Ph.D. in chemistry at Columbia in 1949.